fusionlanguage/fut/ci.md

 listOfInts.Insert(0, 1337); // insert at the beginning
 ```

-Object and array storage must be added/inserted without specifying the value.
+Object or array storage must be added/inserted without specifying the value.
 The methods return a read-write reference to the storage in the list.

 ```csharp